Covered Call Calculator

 Enter parameters and calculate to view P/L chart

-A covered call combines a long stock position with a short call option—you own 100 shares of stock for each call you sell.
-It's a neutral-to-moderately-bullish strategy that generates income through premium collection while capping your upside if the stock rallies past the strike price.
-Covered calls are one of the most popular options strategies for stockholders looking to enhance returns on shares they already own.
+A covered call combines a long stock position with a short call option—you own 100 shares for each call you sell.
+It's a moderately bullish strategy with capped profits and substantial downside risk (though less than buying stock on its own).
+You collect a premium in exchange for limiting your upside if the stock rallies past the strike price.
+Learn more in our covered call guide.

 Key Characteristics